-Tourist Offices are well worth making a visit to at the beginning of your trip to Prague for a few reasons.
+Tourist Offices are well worth visiting at the beginning of your trip to Prague for a few reasons.
 Free maps and leaflets advising what to do and see in Prague might be helpful.
-And you will be able to get all the information you need and also advice on the best tourist attractions that you should take time out to see.
+And you will be able to get all the information you need and advice on the best tourist attractions that you should take time out to see.

-Please bear in mind that not all information centres are official, even if they are displaying the international blue and white ‘i’ sign.
+Please bear in mind that not all information centres are official, even if they display the international blue and white ‘i’ sign.

 * Rytířská street 31, Old Town; Open: MON – FRI 10am – 6pm, SAT, SUN – closed